Blog > Documentation >Handwritten Behavioral Health Notes Cost You Time

 All other documentation, including progress notes, should not be handwritten.
 Progress notes are shareable and may be audited or subpoenaed.
 Clients also have a right to read their progress notes.
 Progress notes need to be accurate, legible, and easy to understand.

-If you type progress notes, you reduce the risk of misunderstandings or other issues related to accuracy and readability.
+If you create electronic therapy notes, you reduce the risk of misunderstandings or other issues related to accuracy and readability.

 Healthcare is transforming into a digital industry.
 More health care providers are embracing digital tools, such as EHR systems to improve patient outcomes.
-For example, according to statistics from 2017, almost 9 in 10 office-based physicians implemented an EHR system.
+According to the Office of the National Coordinator for Health Information Technology (ONC), as of 2021, nearly 9 in 10 office-based physicians (approximately 88%) have adopted an EHR system, with 78% using certified EHR technology.
 An EHR system may include features such as documentation management, billing integrations and a telehealth platform.

 In addition, digital tools like EHRs increase interoperability and patient access to their medical records.
 Both of these elements are critical to improving health outcomes and patient engagement.
 Today, patients expect personalized health care, and they want easy digital access to their medical records, including their mental health notes.

 Handwritten notes do not fit into the digital healthcare transformation for many reasons.
-Here are some disadvantages of handwritten mental health notes and reasons to become a paperless practice:
+Here are some disadvantages of handwritten therapy notes and reasons to become a paperless practice:

 • Worrisome to clients: Handwriting is a slower process than typing or clicking on pre-formatted data.
 If you prefer to take handwritten progress or psychotherapy notes during sessions, you'll spend a greater portion of your time writing, and this could make clients feel as if you aren't giving them your full attention.
 As a therapy best practice, you should minimize note-taking during sessions as much as possible.